ascv/HyperLogLog/README.md

 Register representation
 -----------------------

-When a HyperLogLog is created all the registers are initialized to zero.
+Registers are stored using both sparse and dense representation.
+When a `HyperLogLog` is first created the registers are all initialized to zero.
-Storing all these zero value registers indvidually is wasteful.
-Instead a sparse representation is used where only non-zero registers are stored in a sorted linked list [3].
-When this list reaches sufficient size the HyperLogLog switches to a dense representation where registers are then stored individually using 6 bits.
+Storing all these zeroes individually is wasteful.
+Instead a sorted linked list [3] is used to store only registers that have been set (e.g. have a non-zero value).
+When this list reaches sufficient size the `HyperLogLog` object will switch to using dense representation where registers are stored invidiaully using 6 bits.

 Sparse representation can be disabled using the `sparse` flag:
 ```
 >>>> HyperLogLog(p=2, sparse=False)
 ```

-The maximum list size, which determines when the switch from sparse to dense representation occurs, can be set using `max_list_size`:
+The maximum list size for the sparse register list determines when the `HyperLogLog` object switches to dense representation.
+This can be set using `max_list_size`:
 ```
->>>> HyperLogLog(p=2, max_list_size=100)
+>>>> HyperLogLog(p=15, max_list_size=10**6)
 ```

-To avoid the expense of traversing the list every time `add()` is called a temporary only buffer is used.
+Traversing the spare register list every time an item is added to the `HyperLogLog` to update a register is expensive.
+A temporary buffer is used to defer this operation.
 Items added to the `HyperLogLog` are first added to the temporary buffer.
-When the buffer is full the items are sorted and then the registers in the linked list are updated in one pass since both the buffer and linked list can be traversed at the same time.
+When the buffer is full the items are sorted and then any register updates occur.
+Register updates can be done in one pass of the since both the temproary buffer and spare register list are sorted.

 The buffer size can be set using `max_buffer_size`:
 ```
->>> HyperLogLog(p=2, max_buffer_size=10)
+>>> HyperLogLog(p=15, max_buffer_size=10**5)
 ```
-Note that some methods will cause the buffer to be cleared if the registers are using the sparse representation.
-This is because these methods require access to the current register values.
-Methods that will clear the buffer
-are: `cardinality()`, `merge()`, and if the HyperLogLog is pickled e.g.
-`pickle.dumps()`.

-This can be helpful when the number of registers is very small or when the expected cardinality is large enough that it is pointless to engage in additional space saving techniques.

 License
 =======